05 March 2023 until 14 March 2023

 Although these peaks might be unclimbed by modern civilisation, there is a big chance we might find signs of previous Incan explorations.
 Usually these signs are found at the top of mountains as 10 x 5 metre platforms or 1 metre tall rock cairns.
 These are some samples of previously found ruins:

 This is when the fun starts.
-We just don’t know what will happen today.
+We just don’t know what will happen.
 Expect anything!
-We have selected 5 unclimbed 5000- metre peaks in the Area.
-Approach, climbing, and routes will depend on the group’s performance, weather, conditions, terrain, etc. Included: 4WD approaches, tents, 2 meals/day, tons of fun!
+We have selected 3 unclimbed 5000- metre peaks in the Area.
+Approach, climbing, and routes will depend on the group’s performance, weather, conditions, terrain, etc.

 Having good mountaineering equipment is one of the key points to have a successful expedition.
 Please note all your personal equipment will be checked by one of our guides in the hotel.
 There are no rental shops in Copiapo or Santiago.
 If your intention is to rent mountaineering equipment, no problem, we can rent it for you in Mendoza but we need to know all your sizes in advanced.
 Find out rental prices in our FAQ.

 For sun protectionQuantity: 1